Robust Development Methodologies (II)

 BinPackParameters: false

-clang-format -i RTE/Device/STM32L475VGTx/STCubeGenerated/Core/src/main.c
+clang-format -i RTE/Device/STM32L475VGTx/STCubeGenerated/Core/src/main.c.

 Question 2